openstack/openstack-ansible/doc/source/user/ceph/full-deploy.rst

 .. warning::

-  Deploying ceph cluster as part of openstack-ansible is not recommended since ceph-ansible upgrade path is not tested or supported.
+  Deploying ceph cluster as part of OpenStack-Ansible is not recommended since ceph-ansible upgrade path is not tested or supported.
 This option is mainly used for CI and AIO deployments to test and demonstrate a sample integration of the software stack.